grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 # Geomap

-The Geomap panel visualization allows you to view and customize the world map using geospatial data.
+Geomaps allow you to view and customize the world map using geospatial data.
 You can configure various overlay styles and map view settings to easily focus on the important location-based characteristics of the data.

-> We would love your feedback on Geomap.
+> We would love your feedback on geomaps.
 Please check out the [Github discussion](https://github.com/grafana/grafana/discussions/62159) and join the conversation.

 {{< figure src="/static/img/docs/geomap-panel/geomap-example-8-1-0.png" max-width="1200px" caption="Geomap panel" >}}